robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - Some testing and fixing of little bugs
 - Changed the byte order in drawBitmap_565(), displaySCR565 and displaySCR565_AS.
 Now it is consistent to the bmp 65k color file type.

+**0.6**
+- added two functions to switch BG LED and power on/off, just to encapsulate these.
+- added two vatriants of the PCB sketches.
+The 3rd variant uses a pair of transitors to switch the power on and off, instead of the special power regulator which seems hard to get.
+- moved the connection to the touchpad, such that UART1 and SPI2 stay available.